 LOOM proceeds in three stages, which we briefly describe in the following along with some notation and terminology that will be used throughout the paper.
+(1) given the line data, construct the line graph; (2) compute an optimal line ordering for each edge via an ILP; (3) from the line graph and the line ordering, render the map.
 Each stage is described in more detail in one of the following sections.

-Input: The input to LOOM is a set S of stations and a set $\mathcal{L}$ of lines.
+Input: The input to LOOM is a set S of stations and a set \mathcal{L} of lines.
 Each station has a geographical location.
-Each line has a unique ID (in our examples: numbers), the sequence of stations it serves, and the geographical course between them.
+Each line has a unique ID (in our examples: numbers), and information about the sequence of stations it serves, and the geographical course between them.
 This data is usually provided as part of a network's GTFS feed.

 Line graph construction (Sect.
 2): In its first stage, LOOM computes a line graph.
 This is an undirected labeled graph G = (V, E, L), where $V \supseteq S$ (each station is a node, but there may be additional nodes), E is the set of edges, and each $e \in E$ is labeled with a subset $L(e) \subseteq \mathcal{L}$ of the lines.
 Intuitively, each edge corresponds to a segment of the network, where the same set of lines takes the same geographical course (within a certain tolerance), and there is a node wherever such a set of lines splits up in different directions.
-Figure 2 shows the line graph for an excerpt from the light rail network of Stuttgart.
+Fig. 2, left shows the line graph for an excerpt from the light rail network of Stuttgart.
 We will see that the complexity of our algorithms in Sect.
-3 depends on $M = \max{e \in E} |L(e)|$ , the maximal number of lines per segment.
+3 depends on $M = \max{e \in E} |L(e)|$, the maximal number of lines per segment.
+The line graph construction is described in Sect.
+2.